 Chapter 13 of the book, The Voyage of The Aegre, is about sailing in the Grenadines, the chain of small islands at the southern end of the West Indies, in early 1974.
 Firstly to Grenada to pull the boat out on a small slipway to clean and repaint the bottom.

-In the book I tell of our time in Grenada, and its incipient Marxist revolution, and then of sailing north to Ronde Island, (For Sale for US$100m in June 2024) Carriacou, Cannounan, St Vincent and finally beautiful Bequia.
+In Chapter 13 I tell of our time in Grenada, and its incipient Marxist revolution, and then of sailing north to Ronde Island, (For Sale for US$100m in June 2024) Carriacou, Cannounan, St Vincent and finally beautiful Bequia.

 It was wonderful sailing; a steady warm wind, many interesting islands and a few other yachts.
 Sadly our photos, the film undeveloped, became water damaged.
 I’ve reproduced a few that survived, but none could have shown the beauty of these waters.
 I found other photos but limitations of the book prevented them being included, but here are some (click to enlarge):